 NASA will provide coverage of upcoming prelaunch and launch activities for Lucy, the agency’s first mission to explore the Jupiter Trojan asteroids.

 Lucy is scheduled to launch no earlier than 5:34 a.m.
-EDT Saturday, October 16, on a United Launch Alliance (ULA) Atlas V 401 rocket from Space Launch Complex 41 at Cape Canaveral Space Force Station in Florida.
+EDT on Saturday, October 16, on a United Launch Alliance (ULA) Atlas V 401 rocket from Space Launch Complex 41 at Cape Canaveral Space Force Station in Florida.

 Live launch coverage will begin at 5 a.m.
 EDT on NASA Television, the NASA app, and the agency’s website.
-NASA will hold a prelaunch briefing Wednesday, October 13, and science and engineering briefings October 14.
+NASA will hold a prelaunch briefing on Wednesday, October 13, and science and engineering briefings on October 14.

 Over its 12-year primary mission, Lucy will explore a record-breaking number of asteroids.
 The spacecraft will fly by one asteroid in the solar system’s main belt and seven Trojan asteroids.
 Lucy’s path will circle back to Earth three times for gravity assists, which will make it the first spacecraft ever to return to our planet’s vicinity from the outer solar system.

 Lucy will be the first space mission to explore the Trojan asteroids.
 These are a population of small bodies that are left over from the formation of the solar system.
 They lead or follow Jupiter in their orbit around the Sun, and may tell us about the origins of organic materials on Earth.
 Lucy will fly by and carry out remote sensing on six different Trojan asteroids and will study surface geology, surface color, and composition, asteroid interiors/bulk properties, and will look at the satellites and rings of the Trojans.
 Credit: NASA’s Goddard Space Flight Center

 Full mission coverage is as follows.
 Information is subject to change:

 Wednesday, October 13